hugh-fox/Sifu/Misc/notes.md

   with a simplified expression (patterns like `F -> (F)` shouldn't recurse on `F`).
 An Ast is more reduced than another if it has a shorter height of patterns/ ops.
+- Computation should flow downwards to satisfy a more mathematical philosophy: earlier rules are likely to be intended more as foundational axioms as compared to following rules

 - Optional: an arbitrary match but finite limit argument that allows a certain number of what would be non-terminating evaluations